-The proposal represents appropriate development outside the defined settlement boundary.
-The development hereby proposed does not materially harm the character or appearance of the locality, or amenity of nearby residents, and provides adequate parking, whilst conforming with the South East Lincolnshire Local Plan (2019) and the provisions of the National Planning Policy Framework (December 2024) when viewed as a whole.
+The proposal represents inappropriate development outside the defined settlement boundary.
+The development does not harm the amenity of nearby residents and provides adequate parking.
+Notwithstanding this, the development hereby proposed materially harms the character and appearance of the locality and as a whole does not confirm with the South East Lincolnshire Local Plan (2019) and the provisions of the National Planning Policy Framework (December 2024) when viewed as a whole.

-In this instance, there are no material considerations that weigh against the proposal and as such, the planning balance is in favour of the development.
+In this instance, this is a material consideration that weighs against the proposal and as such, the planning balance is not in favour of the development.